 - If the customer is still not satisfied with their billing or the information they have received, the customer may request a management escalation.
-Click here for information on the Dispute Escalation, Review, and Determination Process visit the 2019 Regulations for Customer Service document
+For information on the Dispute Escalation, Review, and Determination Process visit the 2019 Regulations for Customer Service document

 CONTACTING THE DEPARTMENT OF PUBLIC WORKS

 If property owners still have concerns, contact the Department of Public Works Customer Support & Services division.
-Please be sure to know the account number and/or the services address.
+Please be sure to know the account number and/or the address of the service.